Actindo-AG/Documentation/Payments/Operation/02_ManagePaymentsAndCaptures.md

     - **2 - Unconfirmed**
         A refund is reserved but not yet released by an Actindo user.
 This status is relevant for some functions only, for example, the cancellations and chargebacks.
     - **3 - Success**
-        Actindo has got the response from the service payment provider, that the transfer was successfully.
+        Actindo has got the response from the service payment provider, that the transfer was successfull.
     - **4 - Failure**
         The payment service provider has received the request, but it cannot process it.
 If available for the connection, the *Status information* field provides further information.
     - **5 - Error**